dy/templize/plan.md

 * [ ] :for, :if need to be added to processor
   + useful not only in define-element, but generally

+* [x] ~~processor: throttle updates~~
+  + makes useful both for TemplateInstance and templize
+  - bad for interop: may be unexpected to call update and not get result immediately
+  - can be organized by user: templizer anyways throttles

 * [x] externalize & share deps
   * [x] sube